SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz 7880R2x1-ASI-CS-2.md

 ### Error Monitor

-This page contains tables that monitor the three types of priority errors: the **Priority 1 Error Monitor Table**, **Priority 2 Error Monitor Table** and **Priority 3 Error Monitor Table**,with the following parameters:
+This page contains tables that monitor the three types of priority errors: the **Priority 1 Error Monitor Table**, **Priority 2 Error Monitor Table** and **Priority 3 Error Monitor Table**, with the following parameters:

 - **Fault Name**: The index that is used to index different tables in this MIB.